bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 Importing BokehJS and creating models is safe during server-side rendering, but ``mount()`` requires a browser DOM.
 Create or hydrate the adapter from the framework's client lifecycle.
-The Node.js example in the framework-example directory continuously verifies the DOM-free import path.
+The Node.js example in the framework-example directory continuously verifies the DOM-free import path, while the Next.js example verifies App Router prerendering and client hydration.

 Applications that deserialize custom models can use an isolated registry: